 In 2014, Wes Moore left the Army.

-In April 2015, following the 2015 Baltimore protests, Wes Moore stated that the demonstrations in Baltimore were "a long time coming" and that Baltimore "must seize this moment to redress systemic problems and grow."
+In April 2015, following the 2015 Baltimore protests, Wes Moore stated that the demonstrations were a "long time coming" and called for addressing systemic problems.
+He attended Freddie Gray's funeral but left early to give a speech on urban poverty in Boston.

 By 2015, Wes Moore had published five books, including a young-adult novel.